 Metro, Linde, Heidelberger

 Metro, Germany’s biggest retailer, increased 3.7 percent to 54.04 euros, the first advance this week.
 Deutsche Bank reiterated its “buy” recommendation on the stock in a report today.

 “We remain confident that consensus estimates will continue to rise to match our above-consensus numbers which place Metro at an unmerited valuation discount to its food and non-food peers,” London-based analysts James Collins and Tom Haywood wrote in a report today.

 Linde climbed 2 percent to 110.10 euros as the world’s second-biggest maker of industrial gases was raised to “buy” from “hold” at Societe Generale.

-Heidelberger Druckmaschinen AG (HDD GY): The world’s largest maker of printing presses reported third-quarter net income of 9.36 million euros, compared with an 11.1 million-euro loss a year earlier.
-The shares lost 0.2 percent to 3.74 euros.
+Heidelberger Druck soared 3.4 percent to 3.87 euros.
+The world’s largest maker of printing presses reported third-quarter net income of 9.36 million euros ($12.8 million), compared with an 11.1 million-euro loss a year earlier.

-Sartorius AG (SRT GY): The maker of laboratory scales and filtering equipment said it posted fiscal full-year consolidated net income after minority interests of 31 million euros compared with a loss of 7.3 million euros a year earlier.
-The stock rose 1.9 percent to 29.50 euros.
+Sartorius AG (SRT)’s preferred shares climbed 2.3 percent to 27.10 euros.
+The maker of laboratory scales and filtering equipment posted fiscal full-year consolidated net income after minority interests of 31 million euros compared with a loss of 7.3 million euros a year earlier.

 To contact the editor responsible for this story: David Merritt at email@example.com